mariunaise/HDA-Thesis/content/SMHD.typ

 == Improvements<sect:smhd_improvements>

-The by @smhd proposed S-Metric Helper Data Method can be improved by using gray coded labels for the quantized symbols instead of naive ones.
+The S-Metric Helper Data Method proposed by Fischer in @smhd can be improved by using Gray-coded labels for the quantized symbols instead of naive labelling.
 #align(center)[
 #scale(x: 80%, y: 80%)[
 #figure(